geddir2/OSSLab/lab4.md

 monitization of the code.
 With the switch they were allowed to monititze the code and was benifical to them.

 ## 6  Example Project.
 Pick a license as a group using license chooser on github.
+a twitter bot that tweets memes based on the day of the year or day of the week.
+We chose an MIT Liscense

 ## 7 Read these licenses GPL, LGPL and Apache/BSD and discuss which one will be better, for a developer, for a company and for the common good
 The Apache/BSD is best fit for companies.
 The GPL license makes any code derivied from a GPL code be realsed with a GPL